Getting from the airport to your hotel

 You don't need to rent a car

 If you're not venturing beyond the Strip and Downtown, you absolutely do not need a car.
 In fact, a car might just slow you down.
 Between gridlocked traffic and distant parking (you can't park directly on the strip—you have to go to a parking garage and then walk), taking the bus or just walking is often competitive on time, and a lot less stressful.
-Not to mention cheaper, even before we consider that free parking is becoming something of a dinosaur.
+Not to mention cheaper, even before we consider that free parking is becoming something of a dinosaur, even if you're a guest of the hotel.

 Even if you're going to Hoover Dam, a tour bus is often a better option.
 It's cheaper, safer, less polluting, more relaxing (you can sleep on the bus), and your driver will point out interesting things about the places you pass, which you wouldn't know about if you were driving yourself.
 There are places along the strip and downtown that sell the cheap Hoover Dam bus tours.
 A friend and I took one of them and it was definitely more fun going with a group.